JaimeMagiera/openshift-recipes/okd-4-vsphere-upi-install/README.md

 1. [Install govc](https://github.com/vmware/govmomi/tree/master/govc) on your deployment controller machine.
 1. Clone the [OCT](https://github.com/JaimeMagiera/oct) repository to your deployment machine.
-1. Run the environment configuration script, which downloads the OpenShift installer, the oc and kubectl command line tools, the appropriate Fedora Core OS .ova.
+1. Run the environment configuration script, which downloads the OpenShift installer, the oc and kubectl command line tools, and the appropriate Fedora Core OS .ova.
 ``` console
 configureOKDInstallerEnvironment.sh $(pwd)
 ```